 Andrew’s non-fiction book is set in 18th century Calcutta, the center of British strength in India.
 His story focuses on three main characters: the journalist, James Augustus Hicky, the missionary, Johann Zacharias Kiernander, and the East India Company’s Governor General, Warren Hastings.

 In a time of great change in India, Hicky wrote to expose corruption in the East India Company and embezzlement in the Christian Church.
-But he faced the wrath of a Governor General eager to stamp down on dissent, and the divine retribution of a missionary eager to prove he had stolen nothing from God’s own charity.
+But he faced the wrath of a Governor General eager to stamp down on dissent, and the divine retribution of a missionary eager to prove he had stolen nothing from his own charity.
 Up against both the Church and State, Hicky fought valiantly for the freedom of the press.

 Was Hicky able to bring the Governor General and Missionary to public justice?
 Or were they able to suppress his reporting for eternity?

 Follow Andrew as he tells this thrilling story of adventure, courage, and a willingness to sacrifice everything for the freedom of the press.